FarhadGUL06/LearnPlaying/README.md

 # LearnPlaying
-The site can be opened via index.html
+The site can be opened via index.html from LearnPlaying.zip